jhjang101/IB2QTI/README.md

 4. Follow the on-screen prompts to provide the DOCX filename.
 5. The script will convert the IB Questionbank DOCX file and create the corresponding QTI zip file in the same directory.

+## First Time Usage
+When you run text2qti for the first time, it will attempt to create a configuration file called .text2qti.bespon in your home or user directory.
+It will also ask for an institutional LaTeX rendering URL.
+This is only needed if you plan to use LaTeX math and if the default URL /equation_images/ will not work with your system.
+- if you use Canvas, log into your account and look in the browser address bar.
+You will typically see an address that starts with something like institution.instructure.com/ or canvas.institution.edu/, with institution replaced by the name of your school or an abbreviation for it.
+The LateX rendering URL that you want to use will then be something like https://institution.instructure.com/equation_images/ or https://canvas.institution.edu/equation_images/, with institution replaced by the appropriate value for your school.
+If the URL is like the second form, you may need to replace the .edu domain with the appropriate value for your institution.
+- please refer for more details [here](https://github.com/gpoore/text2qti?tab=readme-ov-file#usage)

 ## Notes

 - This script is specifically designed for single answer multiple-choice questions, which is the predominant question type in the IB Questionbank.